alleyinteractive/mantle/README.md

 	Mantle is a framework for building large, robust websites and applications with WordPress.
 </p>

-# Background
+## Background

 Mantle is a framework designed to make WordPress development simpler with a more delightful syntax.
 It is built for enterprise-level WordPress plugins and themes and is inspired largely by Laravel.
-Mantle is designed to be a standalone plugin that integrates well with your theme, allowing your theme to focus on the styles and layout and leaving the rest of the functionality to be built withing the Mantle plugin.
+Mantle is designed to be a standalone plugin that integrates well with your theme, allowing your theme to focus on the styles and layout and leaving the rest of the functionality to be built within the Mantle plugin.

 For more information about the framework and how to get started using it, check out the [Mantle Documentation Site](https://mantle.alley.co/).

-# Installation
+## Installation

 Mantle plugins should live in `wp-content/plugins/{site-slug}/` within a WordPress installation.
 You can add a copy of Mantle to your existing WordPress